-The Antipodes EX is an evolution of the Antipodes EDGE, but the EX is made to the same specification level as our flagship DX, becoming only the second Antipodes music server to get the 'X-Series' designation.
+The EX is made to the same specification level as our flagship DX, becoming only the second Antipodes music server to get the 'X-Series' designation.
 The EX can be thought of as a DX in a half-width case.
-It uses the same V4X circuit for signal handling that is used in the DX and the only difference driving relative audio performance is that the EX uses a single internal ODAPS2 power supply and the DX uses internal Dual ODAPS1 Power Supplies.
+It uses the same V4X circuit for signal handling that is used in the class-leading DX and the only significant difference driving relative audio performance is that the EX uses a single internal ODAPS2 power supply and the DX uses internal Dual ODAPS1 Power Supplies.
 While the new ODAPS2 technology improves on ODAPS1, particularly for the rendering function, the use of dual power supplies in the DX gives it slightly better performance of the server function.
 Which sounds best will depend on system context.

 Other differences from the DX are that the EX uses user-installable storage and does not have an integrated ripper.

 The EX is built in four separate chambers, separating wiring and switches, the power supply, storage disks and signal handling from each other.
 And the EX is the first Antipodes music server to use our newly developed ODAPS2 power supply technology, which reduces high frequency noise without resorting to filtering that would impede the speed of current delivery needed in a music server.
 This translates to providing an improved sense of space and fine detail.
 The EX is a superb renderer, coupled with an excellent mid-power server capability.
-Its full potential is delivered when it is performing just the renderer function and receiving an excellent input signal.
+Its full potential is realised when it is performing just the renderer function and receiving an excellent input signal from a CX.
 Used on its own the EX is a stunning value entry model to the Antipodes X-Series.
 Upgrading it with a CX to the CX+EX solution, where the CX performs the server function lifts performance to the absolute state of the art.

-Owners of an EX can use any USB ripper to auto-rip their CDs, or add the new P1 platform, with its integrated high precision ripper.
-The EX can be ordered with 8TB of HDD internal storage, or users can self-install up to 4TB of HDD or up to 8TB of SSD storage for their music files.
+Owners of an EX can use any USB CD/DVD ripper to auto-rip their CDs, or add the new P1 platform, with its integrated high precision ripper.
+The EX is designed so that you can add your own storage disks, and you can self-install up to 4TB of HDD or up to 8TB of SSD storage.
 Use of SSDs improves dynamics, high frequency sweetness and speed, and is significantly more musically engaging.
 If you prefer to have your storage disks pre-installed then your dealer can assist you.

 The reason for the design choices in the EX are: